-The 2-Day Security Awareness for Information Workers and 2-Day Security Awareness for IT workers use the same principle materials but are delivered at different technical levels.
+The 2-day Security Awareness class for Information Workers and 2-day Security Awareness class for Information Technology workers use the same principle materials but are delivered at different technical levels.

 Information Workers are defined as any employees that use the organization’s IT resources.
 These users are often referred to as “end users” or “power users”, along with their managers and organization officers.

-No two organizations are the same and, therefore, in order for security awareness training to be effective, it must be flexible and not rely on a cookie cutter approach.
-To allow a flexible non cookie-cutter approach to security awareness training, this course uses a menu of cybersecurity topics and case studies to adapt the content to the needs of each class’s attendees.
+No two organizations are the same and in order for security awareness training to be effective, it must be flexible and not rely on a cookie cutter approach.
+To allow a flexible, non-cookie-cutter approach to security awareness training, this course uses a menu of cybersecurity topics and case studies to adapt the content to the needs of each class’ attendees.
 Each class incorporates not only the latest information available in the cybersecurity field but also employees scientific adult learning and neuroscience principles to not only make learning more effective but also to better combat social engineering exploits.